 Image from Bandra Born

-Born and raised in ‘Bombay City’, my aunt, long settled in Bangalore, still dreams of one day resting her legs up on a wicker seat in an airy Bandra apartment.
-Every time she visits, we ‘trash-talk’ Bandra’s aspiring NRIs who hope to leave the city for some kind of North American suburbia or rainy European hellscape.
-“Some of us are dying to come back.
-And these people want to up and leave?
-What rubbish.” she has exclaimed, time and again.
+Born and raised in Bombay, my aunt, long settled in Bangalore, still daydreams of one day resting her legs up on a wicker seat in an airy Bandra apartment.
+Every time she visits, we take turns ‘trash-talking’ Bandra’s aspiring NRIs who hope to leave the city for some kind of North American suburbia or rainy European exile.
+From where she is standing, Bandra is the one that got away—a place she craves while those lucky enough to live here plot their escape.
+She can only speak of the neighbourhood with love and endearment.

 Image from Bandra Born

-The design in the restaurant, conceptualised by Bombay Duck Designs, draws inspiration from Bandra walls, so full of character with Bollywood themed graffiti, spray painted slogans, ‘missing cats’ posters, and much more.
-Most strikingly, Bandra Born’s logo, a blue pav with caricature arms and legs, is tweaked with a delightful range of different faces, taking on the characters of Bandra folk.
-The intersection of these entities – art, food and people – comes alive in the design and décor, emphasising the role that they play on the neighbourhood.
+Conceptualised by Bombay Duck Designs, the space is layered with Bandra’s visual signatures—walls plastered with Bollywood graffiti, spray-painted slogans, ‘missing cat’ posters.
+The restaurant’s mascot, a blue pav with caricature arms and legs cycles through a range of expressions and faces, taking on the characters of Bandra folk.
+The intersection of art, food and people comes alive in the design and décor to emphasise their influence on the neighbourhood.

 Image from Bandra Born Instagram